 Masts & Antennae

 Research shows higher rates of illnesses and cancers in those living near mobile masts and base stations.
 One study has shown that the risk of developing cancer for those living within 400 metres of mobile phone antennae in comparison to those living outside this area, was three times as high.
-(See Studies Below)
+(See Studies Here)

 TETRA antennae which are placed on Garda station masts are long thin metal usually sticking out the top.
 TETRA is the secure telecommunications network for emergency services.